oregonpillow/b2-transaction-tracker/README.md

 ## Using two-factor authentication (2FA)

 You can use the tool with 2FA enabled on your Backbaze account.
 In order to do this, you'll need a copy of your Backblaze TOTP private key.
+If you already have 2FA enabled on your account, you might need to disable then re-enable it to get this key.

 Sign in to https://www.backblaze.com/